 Jesus doesn’t seem to describe himself as the exalted Messiah that we find in the rest New Testament, until you read his words in their Jewish context.

 Yesterday I spoke on “Jesus’ Bold Messianic Claims” at a conference at Narkis Church in Jerusalem, Israel.
 You can watch the video below.
 My talk is about a half hour.
-(The video also includes two more talks afterward, plus Q & A.) I share some of the story about how I got interested in the […]
+(Note: The embedded video has now been fixed! – Sep.
+1 2017) I share some of the story about how I got interested in the […]